MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

     ```

 1. Observe that this search query returns results that contain either the terms **touring** or **3000** giving a higher score to results that contain both terms.
 The results are then sorted in descending order by the **@search.score** field.

 1. In the **JSON query editor**, enter the following query and then select **Search**:

-    ```json
-    {
-        "search": "red"
-        , "count": true
-    }
-    ```

-1. Observe that this search query returns results with the term **red**, but also now includes a metadata field indicating the total count of results even if they are not all included in the same page.

-1. In the **JSON query editor**, enter the following query and then select **Search**: